 Exploratory factor analyses concluded that several items had cross-loadings and low factor loadings.
 Following systematic item deletion, the remaining positively worded items formed a nine-item unidimensional measure for school belonging.
 CFAs revealed good model fit for all three populations.
-Measurement invariance analyses confirmed partial invariance across the U.S., Chinese, and U.K. samples, as well as full invariance across two pairs of countries: United States and United Kingdom, and United Kingdom and China.
+Measurement invariance analyses confirmed partial invariance across the US, Chinese, and UK samples, as well as full invariance across two pairs of countries: US and UK, and UK and China.
 Path analyses provided evidence for convergent and discriminant validity of the PSSM.

-School personnel in each of these countries (i.e., United States, China) may consider using this nine-item PSSM measure to analyze school belonging for primary school populations.
+School personnel in each of these countries (i.e., US, China) may consider using this nine-item PSSM measure to analyse school belonging for primary school populations.
 However, additional research is needed prior to recommending this tool be used to compare students' sense of school belonging internationally.
 The measurement invariance results reveal that there are were some differences in how the school belonging construct is being measured across all three countries.
-These differences might be due to cultural variations in the conceptualization of school belonging or other procedural variations such as survey format (online vs. paper).
+These differences might be due to cultural variations in the conceptualization of school belonging or other procedural variations such as survey format (online versus paper).
 The reasons for the differences are beyond the scope of this study and may benefit from additional analyses in future research.
-However, the results of pairwise scalar invariance across the U.S. and U.K. samples, and across the U.K. and Chinese samples show promising results that a cross-national measure of school belonging for primary school students may be possible following additional research exploring the cross-cultural differences in school belonging.
+However, the results of pairwise scalar invariance across the US and UK samples, and across the UK and Chinese samples show promising results that a cross-national measure of school belonging for primary school students may be possible following additional research exploring the cross-cultural differences in school belonging.